 - Unless you’re exercising, don’t carry a large water bottle.
 It may tempt you to drink too much at once.

 - If you’re waking up to urinate more than twice a night, drink most of your liquids during the waking hours.
 Limit how much you drink two to three hours before bedtime.

 - If you take a diuretic, try taking it in the morning.
 That way, you should be able to empty your bladder by bedtime.

 Strengthen Muscles and Retrain Your Overactive Bladder

-- Do Kegel exercises.
+Do Kegel exercises.
 Kegels strengthen the pelvic floor muscles that hold up the bladder.
 They also help reconnect nerve impulse communication between the bladder and the brain.
 To do them, lie on your bed or the floor and squeeze the pelvic muscles as if you were trying to pick up a marble with your vagina.
 Then pretend you're trying to suck the marble inside the vagina.
-Hold for a count of three; then relax for a count of three.
-Do Kegels three times a day for five minutes at a time.
+Hold for a count of 10 seconds, relax for 10 seconds, repeating the pattern 10 times, three times a day.

 The NIH recommends holding for 10 seconds, relaxing for 10 seconds and repeat 10 times, 3 times per day. (there is no exact formula, but this may give one more specific instructions)

 Resist the urge to urinate for five minutes.
 Whenever the urge to pee strikes, try to hold it for five minutes before going to the bathroom.
 Add on another five minutes the following week, and each week after that.
 The goal is to build up to urinating every three to four hours.

 Break the mind/ bladder association.
 If you have certain habits -- say, racing to the bathroom as soon as you get to work or walk in the door at home -- try changing your routine.
 The urge to pee may diminish in 30 to 60 seconds.